IanP07/PlanetSim/README.md

         </p>
         <p>
             Notice how changing the numbers even slightly greatly impacts the planets tragectories.
 This is primarily why the problem is so difficult, it's very hard to make accurate predictions.
+One slight change affects the entire system, and the shift compounds as time goes on.
         </p>
         <h3>
             The default values were the values that for my testing, made the planets stay on the screen for as